 This is recovery after a stroke with Bill Gasiamis.
 Helping you go from where you are to where you’d rather be.

 Bill from recoveryafterstroke.com This is Episode 84.
 And my guest today is Jessica Tagami.
 Jessica is married to Phil who in his early 50s had undiagnosed type two diabetes, which revealed itself after he had a stroke.
 As a mom of two teenagers Jessica turned to ask to help her cope with the challenges stroke created for families.

 Now, just before I get into my chat with Jessica I wanted to let you know that you can now download all the words of this episode as a PDF.
 It’s perfect for you.
 If you prefer to read and take notes or highlight different parts of the interview for future reference.
 It’s a great way to learn and it helps retain new information to memory.
 Just go to recoveryafterstroke.com.
 Click on the image of the episode you’ve just listened to.

-And at the very beginning of the page, you will see a button that says Download transcript.
+At the very beginning of the page, you will see a button that says Download transcript.
 Click the button, enter your email address and the PDF will begin downloading.
-Also, a few weeks ago, I launched recovery after stroke coaching, the people who have signed up and they are being coached by me and are being helped to overcome challenges, including fatigue, anger, isolation, amongst other things.
+Also, a few weeks ago, I launched recovery after stroke coaching, The people who have signed up and are being coached by me and are being helped to overcome challenges, including fatigue, anger, isolation, amongst other things.

-Access to member only monthly group training calls and access to the stroke survivors private forum the first 10 people to join will also get more than 70% off the full price of 599.
+Members access only monthly group training calls and access to the stroke survivors’ private forum The first 10 people to join will also get more than 70% off the full price of 599.
 And 12 months of access will only cost you $149.
 One of the first 10 people to join recovery after show coaching now and get the first seven days free.
-After the seven day free trial, you’ll pay the annual amount of only $149.
-And the price of renewal will never increase for as many years that you stay member.
+After the seven-day free trial, you’ll pay the annual amount of only $149.
+And the price of renewal will never increase for as many years that you stay a member.